Oval engagement rings

 Oval engagement rings are one of the most popular shapes, but even so it’s likely that your local jeweler will have a relatively restricted selection for you to choose from.
 Online retailers provide a much wider choice of stones and will allow you to find the exact diamond that is right for you.

-In this section we’ll look at what you really need to know about three of the 4Cs of oval diamonds to make sure that you get a great stone for your ring.
+In this section we’ll look at what you really need to know about the 4Cs of oval diamonds to make sure that you get a great stone for your ring.

 Unlike round brilliant stones, there are no agreed standards for what makes an ‘ideal’ oval diamond shape.
 However, there are definitely some guidelines that you should adhere to to minimise the chance of the bow tie effect appearing and maximize the brilliance of the stone.